 The Auden Project is a student housing project situated at 2915-2949 North Forest Road, Amherst, New York, USA 14068.
 The site covers an area of approximately 5.39 acres, inclusive of certain undevelopable areas, in the vicinity of the University at Buffalo campus.
 The Auden Project consists of 154 residential units and 481 beds, and a lower-level parking area having 283 parking spaces, together with ancillary amenities and improvements, in a four-story building containing approximately 213,438 square feet.
-Work on the Auden Project is complete and the building is over 90% occupied.
+The Auden Project is complete and the building has an occupancy rate of approximately 99%.